mfmahendr/url-shortener-backend/README.md

 * Create short links for a long URLs, with optional custom IDs
 * Redirect to the original URL via short link
+* Retrieve a list of shortlinks belonging to the authenticated user
 * Private shortlinks (only accessible by the creator)
 * Track click analytics (IP address, user-agent, timestamp)
 * Export click data in JSON or CSV format